Long-Range Corrections: Coriolis, Spin Drift, Ranging Methods

 The US Army's PRODAS (Projectile Rocket Ordnance Design and Analysis System) and the 6DOF (six-degree-of-freedom) models used by DSTL (Defence Science and Technology Laboratory, UK) include full Magnus-force computation.
 The Hornady 4DOF model includes a simplified Magnus term using the bullet's stability factor and a published aerodynamic database.
 The ENFSI Ballistics Working Group's technical bulletin on long-range sniper casework (2019) specifically notes that 4DOF or 6DOF models are preferred over 2DOF (two-degree-of-freedom, standard BC-based) models for any forensic reconstruction beyond 1,000 metres.

 Mil-dot reticles allow a shooter to estimate range from the apparent size of a target of known height in the scope.
+Accurate range determination is also central to the forensic acoustic analysis of gunshots, where time-of-flight data independently constrains firing distance.
 The mil-dot formula is: range (metres) = target height (metres) x 1000 divided by target height in mils.
 For a standing adult at 1.8 metres, if the target subtends 2.7 mils in the reticle, the estimated range is 1.8 x 1000 / 2.7 = 667 metres.
 A miliradian (mil) is 1/1000 of a radian, equivalent to 10 centimetres at 100 metres or 1 metre at 1,000 metres.
 The same angular unit is used by the US military (USMC Scout Snipers, US Army 11X snipers under TC 3-22.10) and by the Indian Army's sniper platoons.
 The UK military uses the same mil-radian standard since transitioning from MOA optics in the SA80 era.

 BDC (Bullet Drop Compensator) turrets encode the trajectory of a specific load at preset ranges as indexed positions on the elevation turret.
 At each position, the scope adds the required elevation correction mechanically.
 US Army M4/M16 ACOG (Trijicon TA31) units are calibrated for M855 at 100-800 metre range with range-marked chevrons in the reticle.
 Indian Army INSAS rifles have been fitted with ECLAN and ELBIT scope variants in special forces units; standard INSAS optics are iron-sights with a 200-metre BZO.
 BDC turrets are useful for quick engagements but require the shooter to have confirmed the zero and the ammunition lot; a forensic examiner must establish whether the weapon found had a BDC-equipped scope and, if so, what load it was calibrated for.